Want to grow thyme in your patio or deck container garden? Here’s how.

 To grow thyme from seed:

-- 4-6 weeks before last frost, sprinkle seeds in seed-starting containers (plastic starting trays, egg cartons, peat pots, milk cartons …) in a sterile, loose seed-starting medium.
+- 4-6 weeks before last frost, sprinkle seeds in seed-starting containers (plastic starting trays, egg cartons, peat pots, milk cartons …) in a sterile, loose seed-starting mix or coconut coir.

 - Check your estimated local frost dates to help you plan.